What is The Real Meaning of Zen Meditation?

 How does it work?

-Can Zen meditation help you achieve genuine peace and happiness in today’s hectic, often chaotic world?
+Can Zen meditation help me achieve genuine peace and happiness in today’s hectic, often chaotic world?

 What is Zen Meditation?

 Zen Meditation is a precise technique for resting the mind and attaining a state of consciousness that is totally different from the normal waking state.
 It is the means for understanding all the levels of ourselves and finally experiencing the centre of consciousness within, our essential nature .
 Zen Meditation is not a part of any religion; it is a science, which means that the process of Zen meditation follows a particular order, has definite principles, and produces results that can be verified with the aid of a discipline called koan practice.

 In Zen meditation, the mind is clear, relaxed, and inwardly focused.
 When you meditate, you are fully awake and alert, but your mind is not focused on the external world or on the events taking place around you.
 Meditation requires an inner state that is still and one-pointed so that the mind becomes silent.
 When the mind is silent and no longer distracts your, meditation deepens.

 From your childhood onward, we have been educated and conditioned only to examine and verify things in the external world.
 No one has taught us how to look within, to find within, and to verify within.
 Therefore, we remain strangers to ourselves, while trying to get to know others.
 This lack of self- awareness or understanding is one of the main reasons our relationships don’t seem to work, and why confusion and disappointment are so often prevailing in our life.